SourceFinder Frequently Asked Questions

 We have exhausted all possible sources: No library or vendor is able to supply this item.

-You have reached your Information Brokerage purchase limit: We have previously purchased 5 items to add to Steely Library’s collection for your use, under our information brokerage program.
+You have reached your Information Brokerage purchase limit: We have previously purchased 7 items to Steely Library’s collection for your use, under our information brokerage program.
 Although there are no minimum requests associated with free interlibrary loan orders, each user is limited to five information brokerage book or media purchases per fiscal year.
 We were also unable to receive this item via interlibrary loan within a reasonable time.
-If this is a new item or it has not yet been published, you may need to suggest that the library consider purchasing the item for inclusion in its collection.

 My item is here